 Rose has long been used to improve the complexion.
 Taking a moisturizing and healing bath in rosewater was popular from ancient times.
 Despite all the chemicals so popular in cosmetics today, rose is still a popular ingredient in face creams.
 The lovely uplifting scent of roses, that comes along with it’s facial benefits, is of course a wonderful bonus.
-This is why rose is the essential component of the simple homemade face spray I am sharing with you today.

 The Benefits of Rose Face Spray